markusmoenig/ForgedThoughts-Web/content/modeling/booleans/_index.md

 weight: 2
 ---

 Use booleans to merge, subtract and intersect shapes with each other.
+These boolean operations come with quite a few options and operators.

 ## Addition